 Prior to registration, it is possible for a third party to oppose an application for a trademark on specific listed grounds, such as confusion or technical defects in the application.
 In Canada, technical grounds can be fatal to an application with no opportunity to remedy them, further underlining the need for marks to be prosecuted by experienced trademark counsel.

-Nevertheless, registered trademarks are liable to be expunged from the register after an initial grace period if, after a request to show use by the registrar or any other interested party, the trademark owner cannot show that the trademark has been “used” (for the purposes of the Trademarks Act) during the previous three years.
+Nevertheless, registered trademarks are liable to be expunged from the register after an initial grace period if — after a request to show use by the registrar or any other interested party — the trademark owner cannot show that the trademark has been “used” (for the purposes of the Trademarks Act) during the previous three years.

 It is important for all trademark owners to appreciate that special rules apply to the use of trademarks in Québec, due to the Charter of the French Language (the Charter) in that province.
-The Charter provides that every marking on a product or document, as well as public signs, posters and other commercial advertising, must be drafted in the French language, though they may be accompanied by a translation.
+The Charter provides that every marking on a product or document, as well as public signs, posters and other commercial advertising, must be drafted in the French language, though it may be accompanied by a translation.

 In the past, both unregistered and registered trademarks have been held to be covered by the exception.
 However, in the absence of a registration, it may not be possible to prove the existence of a trademark to the satisfaction of the authorities.
-The Office québécois de la langue française (OQLF), the body that is responsible for enforcing the Charter, takes the view that the “recognized trademark” exception generally requires registration.
-The requirement is a commercial reality in Québec and extends to the packaging of wares that are sold in that province whether or not they are also intended for other markets.
+L’Office québécois de la langue française, the body that is responsible for enforcing the Charter, takes the view that the “recognized trademark” exception generally requires registration.
+The requirement is a commercial reality in Québec, and extends to the packaging of goods that are sold in that province whether or not they are also intended for other markets.

 Proceedings by way of action generally take between two and four years to get to trial.
-A right of appeal is available to the Federal Court of Appeal, and with leave, to the Supreme Court of Canada.
+A right of appeal is available to the Federal Court of Appeal and, with leave, to the Supreme Court of Canada.

 Frequently in infringement proceedings, a defence and counterclaim of invalidity are also raised by the defendant.
 Alternatively, a potential infringer could commence a proceeding seeking a declaration of non-infringement and/or impeachment of the patent.